How to limit your exposure to harmful chemicals at home

-“Knowing what’s in your products is really essential to keeping yourself safe,” Advocate Aurora Health Vice President for Environmental Affairs and Sustainability Monica Nakielski said.
+“Knowing what’s in your products is really essential to keeping yourself safe,” Advocate Health Care and Aurora Health Care Vice President for Environmental Affairs and Sustainability Monica Nakielski says.
 “It can be challenging, but there are a lot of resources, though, to help you.”

 For starters, here are three basic areas to think about your chemical exposure that are common to everyone.